 Vrana – non healing wounds with suppuration, wherein, it is administered along with Khadiradi Kashayam

-Gulma – abdominal tumor, fibroid, for which, it is administered along with Varanadi Kashayam
+Gulma – abdominal tumour, fibroid, for which, it is administered along with Varanadi Kashayam

 Prameha Pidika – Diabetic carbuncle